 If you’ve finally started the journey to making your website accessible, good for you!
 Now as many as 20% more people will be able to take advantage of the goods and services offered on your website.
 While you may have updated the text, images, and navigation functions on your most important web pages, you may not have gotten around to the pages and pages of backlogged or archived PDF documents that are hiding under easily forgotten, seldom-used tabs.
 Maybe your menu of services is only available as a PDF on your website, requiring users to download to view it.
 Either way, remember that while the rest of your website may be accessible using a screen reader, PDFs may not be, even if they just include text.
-Your PDFs may need remediating to accessible PDF, HTML or ePub formats.
+Your PDFs may need remediating to accessible PDF format.
 There are a number of different ways to accomplish PDF remediation, depending on your time, budget, knowledge, and needs.

 What are my options?

 If you have enough knowledgeable staff within your company to be able to remediate your own documents in-house, you can save a lot of money.
 The key here is making sure that whoever is doing the remediation has expert knowledge of Web Content Accessibility Guidelines (WCAG) and skill at PDF remediation.
 After spending time and resources on this process, you could still face litigation if your documents weren’t remediated correctly and are still inaccessible.
 If you have staff who are familiar with remediation but aren’t completely confident with their WCAG knowledge, consider hiring an outside agency.
 That way, the experts can let you know what documents on your website need to be remediated and can help you prioritize the process.
 Your team can take over from there to remediate the documents based on the expert’s plan.